smartprix/node_starter_project_full/README.md

 The `src/lib` folder has a `models.js` file which is used to export the models to other places in the project.
 You can list your model in that file so that you can import models from `src/lib/models`.

+#### Schemas and Resolvers:
 You can define `GraphQL` *schemas* and *resolvers* for queries and mutations related to your model in the same module as your model and export them as `schema` and `resolvers` respectively.

 The `makeSchemaFromModules` function from [`gqutils`](https://github.com/smartprix/gqutils) creates the schemas on the basis of your schema definitions and associates the resolvers wherever required.
 This process of creation of schemas is performed in `src/graphql.js` file.
 So you would want to list your module in that file.

 For more information/examples on how you should define the *schemas*, you can go to https://github.com/smartprix/gqutils.

+### Frontend
+We use [`VueJS`](https://github.com/vuejs/vue) for the frontend.

+The vue components go into the `res/js/components` folder.
+We use the [`single-file component`](https://vuejs.org/v2/guide/single-file-components.html) design, i.e. the template, script and style all go into the same file.

+Most of the components in the frontend are added in sets of three (for example, `Employee.vue`, `Employees.vue`, `EmployeeForm.vue`).

+* `Employees.vue` - This component will have a list of employees with an option to edit any of the existing employees or another option to add a new employee.
+Clicking on any of these two options will cause the new component to open in a right modal.
+* `Employee.vue` - This component contains the data of a particular employee (and generally contains the `EmployeeForm` component along with other components if required).
+It opens whenever you click on the edit option for any of the employees in the `Employees` component.
+* `EmployeeForm.vue` - This component contains the form which contains the data.

+All requests to the server are handled using the `$api` object.
+All api functions go inside the `res/js/api` folders.
+To make an api call you can do `this.$api.nameOfTheApiFunction` inside your components.